ccbogel/QualCoder/README.md

 ## INSTALLATION

 ### Prerequisites
 You will need to have a python3.7 or newer version installed.
-Optional: VLC for audio/video coding. ffmpeg installed for speech to text and waveform image.
+Optional: VLC for audio/video coding. ffmpeg installed for speech to text and waveform image see:  https://phoenixnap.com/kb/ffmpeg-windows.
 VLC is required, for QualCoder releases 3.1 and lower.

 ### Windows